MoOx/phenomic/docs/content/docs/usage/configuration.md

 ---
-title: How to use configure Statinamic
+title: How to use configure Phenomic
 ---

-The simplest and easiest way to configure Statinamic is by updating the ``package.json`` where you can tweak some built-in features.
+The simplest and easiest way to configure Phenomic is by updating the ``package.json`` where you can tweak some built-in features.

 Here is a commented ``package.json`` with only the interesting parts